chwalters/core/intelora/neurons/say/README.md

 ## Synopsis

-This neuron is the mouth of Kalliope and uses the [TTS](../../Docs/tts.md) to say the given message.
+This neuron is the mouth of Intelora and uses the [TTS](../../Docs/tts.md) to say the given message.

 ## Installation